Kyle Higashioka Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.26 team ERA that ranks 17th among all MLB pitching staffs.
+- The Orioles have a 4.32 team ERA that ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to allow 99 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Orioles pitchers combine to allow 104 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- Wells makes the start for the Orioles, his 16th of the season.
-He is 6-4 with a 3.21 ERA and 95 strikeouts in 92 2/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Cincinnati Reds, when he went six innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Friday against the Minnesota Twins, the right-hander tossed three innings, allowing seven earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.